 The exhaust, oil, and cooling systems as well the engine become hot during operation.
-Other vehicle parts, such as multifunction gauge glass, can also be hot if operated at an ambient temperature higher than 60°C (140°F).
+Other vehicle parts, such as multifunction gauge glass, can also be hot if exposed to sunlight.
+Temperature higher than 60°C (140°F) can be reached.
 Avoid contact during and shortly after operation to avoid burns.